There was an unexpected error authorizing you. Please try again.

 VAST Addendum 2024

 The VAST Addendum includes extensions that retrofit VAST versions 2.0 and 3.x with capabilities to use the <UniversalAdId> introduced in VAST 4.0 as a container for the ID generated in the ad registration process.
 This addendum makes the <UniversalAdId> node available in all versions of VAST.
-Visit the VAST Product Page to download a copy of the Addendum, which is in public comment until July 8, 2024.
+Visit the VAST Product Page to download a copy of the Addendum, which was in public comment until July 8, 2024 and is awaiting a finalized release.

 Register your support